Scalable Estimation and Inference with Large-scale or Online Survival Data: Inference

 \section{Inference}

-In order to conduct statistical inference with the proposed SGD estimator $\ol{\beta}_n$, we propose an online bootstrap resampling procedure, which recursively updates the SGD estimate as well as a large number of randomly perturbed SGD estimates, upon the arrival of every $k$ observations.
+From Theorem \ref{th:aymnorma}, we can conduct statistical inference based on $\ol{\beta}_n$ provided that we can estimate the covariance matrix $H_0^{-1}VH_0^{-1}$.
+Because $H_0$ involves the unknown hazard function, to bypass the difficulty of nonparametric smoothing in estimating the hazard function, we can use some resampling procedure to approximate the sampling distribution of $\sqrt{n}(\ol{\beta}_n-\beta_0)$.
+We propose an online bootstrap resampling procedure, which recursively updates the SGD estimate as well as a large number of randomly perturbed SGD estimates, upon the arrival of every $k$ observations.
 The resampling strategy based on the random perturbation has also been widely used for inference in classical batch-based methods \citep{rao1992approximation,jin2003rank,peng2008survival}.
-Specifically, let $\Omega=\left\{\omega_{1, 1}, \cdots, \omega_{1 ,k}, \omega_{2,1 },\cdots, \omega_{ n,k}\right\}$be a set of i.i.d.~non-negative random variables with mean and variance equal to one.
+Specifically, let $\Omega=\left\{\omega_{1}, \cdots, \omega_{n }\right\}$ be a set of i.i.d.~non-negative random variables with mean and variance equal to one.
 In parallel with (\ref{eq: batch-sgd}), with $\wh{\beta}^*_0\equiv \wh{\beta}_0$, upon receiving $D_i$, we recursively updates randomly perturbed SGD estimates,